ThatGuyStar/spring-testing/README.md

 ```bash
 source .env
 ```
+Another option is to add an application-local.properties folder in the same directory as application.properties.
+Insert key there.
+Then add this file to .gitignore (to prevent your key from being shared).
+Edit run config to pass in -Dspring.profiles.active=local in the VM options.
 ### 2. Start a PostgreSQL database
 The easiest way is to use the provided `startDatabase.sh` script.
 This script starts a Docker container which contains a database with the following configuration: